benmiller314/dsam2024fall/schedule.md

 Optionally, schedule a meeting with Ben in [office hours](office) for early feedback as you build your presentation.

-<a id="current"></a>
 <h3 id="week-05"><a href="plans/week-05">Week 5: Mon, Sep 23</a> – Project presentations, iteration 1: Sources</h3>

 Post **feedback for your partners** on their current project iteration as a reply to last week's [discussion forum]({{site.repo_url}}/discussions) post.

 In preparation for week 6, please **read**:

 * Ford, Paul. <em>What Is Code?
 If You Don’t Know, You Need to Read This</em>, Bloomberg.com, <a href="http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/">http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/</a>.
     - Section 1: "The Man in the Taupe Blazer."
     - [Section 6.5](https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/#and-now-for-something-beautiful): "And Now for Something Beautiful."
 * Vee, Annette.
 “Introduction: Computer Programming as Literacy.” <em>Coding Literacy</em>, MIT Press, 2017, pp. 1–42, <a href="https://doi.org/10.7551/mitpress/10655.003.0003">https://doi.org/10.7551/mitpress/10655.003.0003</a>.  <a href="https://direct-mit-edu.pitt.idm.oclc.org/books/monograph/3543/Coding-LiteracyHow-Computer-Programming-Is">(Pitt library link)</a>.